-Design of experiment— Our primary aim was to determine effects of total alkalinity on growth in oyster shell area.
-We established six treatment levels of TA, spanning conditions characteristic of estuaries with substantial rainwater input (low TA), through more typical alkalinity conditions (intermediate TA), to conditions observed in estuaries supplied by watersheds of high-carbonate geology (high TA).
+Design of experiment— Our primary aim was to determine effects of total alkalinity on oyster shell growth.
+We established six treatment levels of TA, spanning conditions characteristic of estuaries with substantial rainwater input (low TA, 800-1500 umol kg -1), through more typical alkalinity conditions (intermediate TA, 2000 – 2200 umol kg -1), to conditions observed in estuaries supplied by watersheds of high-carbonate geology (high TA, > 2200 umol kg-1).
 Because streams and rivers that deliver low- or high-TA fresh water can simultaneously decrease estuarine salinity, we also established two treatment levels of salinity, an ambient level (S=34) and a reduced salinity level (S=27).
 The resultant experimental design linked treatments of both lower and higher TA with both low and ambient salinity.
-Although the treatment conditions were not fully orthogonal, this design enabled exploration of independent effects of TA and S across a spectrum of environmental conditions relevant to C. virginica.
-Each TA and S treatment combination (6 total) was replicated across two static culture chambers, each containing one plate with 49 attached oysters.
+Although the treatment conditions were not fully orthogonal (Fig. 1), this design enabled exploration of independent effects of TA and salinity across a spectrum of environmental conditions relevant to C. virginica.
+Each TA and salinity treatment combination (6 total) was replicated across two static culture chambers, each containing one plate with 49 attached oysters.
 The overall configuration thus summed to 49 oysters x 2 cultures x 6 treatments = 588 oyster individuals across the experiment.

-We were additionally interested in whether oysters might respond in a different way immediately following exposure to a novel set of TA and S conditions, compared to a response later on after the exposure had continued for multiple days.
+We were additionally interested in whether oysters might respond in a different way immediately following exposure to a novel set of TA and salinity conditions, compared to a response later on after the exposure had continued for multiple days.
 We therefore sampled growth in shell area at several time points throughout the 36-d experiment, focusing especially on growth across two time windows, one earlier (days 0-18) and one later (days 19-36).

 Oyster growth—We tracked changes in shell surface area throughout the experiment, taking photos of shell area on day 0, day 18, and day 36.
-We analyzed the photos using ImageJ software (v.X) to determine projected surface area of each oyster’s top valve, ensuring a scale bar was visible in each image.
+We analyzed the photos using ImageJ software (v.1.53t) to determine projected surface area of each oyster’s top valve, ensuring a scale bar was visible in each image.
 We quantified the growth in shell area (difference in shell area between start and end dates) within earlier and later windows, and the overall shell growth across the full 36 days of the experiment.
 We additionally measured condition index at day 36, which we quantified as dry tissue mass per dry shell mass, after separating the tissue from the shells and drying each at 60°C for 48 hr.
 We then divided shell mass by shell area to develop a rough metric of shell thickness.